killsap/DFA-Based-HTTP-Agent-Classifier/README.md

-# DFA-Based HTTP Agent Classifier
+# DFA-Based HTTP Agent Classifier for MTH5051 Final Project

 A tiny, deterministic-finite-automaton (DFA) that classifies HTTP request sequences as **AI agent** or **human** using only discrete, explainable tokens